 In 2017, the Company restructured one of its bank loans to extend its maturity date to 4 more years.
 In return, commissions were paid for Ps.49,076 and the interest rate decreased from LIBOR + 1.5% to LIBOR + 1%.
 In accordance with paragraph AG62 of IAS 39, it was not considered that the refinancing of the terms of the credit would result in the extinction of the original credit.
 At the date of the restructuring, no effect was recognized in the results of the period.
-In contrast, the Company discounted the cash flows of the restructured loan at its effective interest rate, which means that the impact of changes in cash flows is being recognized during the remaining term of the restructured loan.
-Under IFRS 9, the cash flows of the refinanced credit must be discounted at the effective interest rate of the original credit.
+In contrast, the Company discounted the cash flows of the restructured loan at its effective interest rate, which means that the impact of changes in cash flows of the refinanced credit must be discounted at the effective interest rate of the original credit.
 The foregoing would have resulted in the recognition of a gain in the results of the period of Ps.13,759.
 Since the Company choose not to restate the comparative amounts for the year prior to the adoption of IFRS 9, an adjustment of Ps.11,928 has been recognized, decreasing the long-term debt as of January 1, 2018 and a deferred tax liability increased by Ps.3,579.
 The net impact on for this adjustment is Ps.8,349 and was recognized in retained earnings.